karanexc/smart-reviews-classifier/README.md

 **🧠 Model Inference Sample**
 ### Review	Prediction
 ```
 "Absolutely loved it!
 Highly recommend."
 Positive (1)
 "Terrible product, complete waste of money."
 Negative (0)
 "It was okay, nothing special."
 Negative (0)
 ```

+**🏁 Conclusion**
+## This project demonstrates an end-to-end ML pipeline from data preprocessing to deployment.
+It also emphasizes the importance of model evaluation and hyperparameter tuning in building a reliable sentiment analysis system.